PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-12 06:59:15
+Last updated: 2024-04-12 06:59:48
-Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause
+Random Quote: I didn't realize you were small potatoes.
+And to be clear, I am referring to your testicles. - Robin Scherbatsky